Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

 - Most products are priced between ₹200–₹500.

 ### Final Conclusion
  The Amazon Product Review Analysis in Excel uncovered key trends in product performance, pricing, and customer engagement.
-Insights such as the impact of discounts on ratings and concentration of reviews among top products provide actionable guidance for improving product strategy, marketing, and customer satisfaction
+Insights such as the impact of discounts on ratings and concentration of reviews among top products provide actionable guidance for improving product strategy, marketing, and customer satisfaction.